wandb/docs/docs/guides/registry/model_registry_eol.md

 ## After the migration

 After the migration all artifact versions, collections, descriptions, automations, and tags will be migrated to W&B Registry.
-However, action history will not be transferred.
+Action history will be preserved.
+You will still be able to navigate to the action history prior to the migration.
+In addition, W&B will add a new action to represent which linked version are migrated.

 ### Using the new Registry
 All organizations should plan to use the new Models registry inside the new W&B Registry.
 The same capabilities will be supported, including automations, lineage, and aliasing, with new features introduced.